Dice Coach & Instructors / Newsletter / Contact / Home

 v Always remember: The house has the edge don't push your luck, lock up a profit and regress before pressing.
 In other words; "Get in - get it done - and get gone.

-If you are looking for more on the topic of discipline, check out my articles here on Dicesetter.com and you may also want to subscribe to my free on-line newsletter, Playing 4 Keeps - A Gaming Newsletter for Winners and visit www.playing4keeps.com
+If you are looking for more on the topic of discipline, check out my articles here on Dicesetter.com and you may also want to check out my blog posts at Playing 4 Keeps - Visit playing 4 keeps blogs .

 "The Professor"